 The rehabilitation of landmine survivors requires more than simply providing an artificial limb.
 It is a process that involves helping victims re-gain mobility, develop new job skills and to once again live meaningful and productive lives within their communities.
 Deans Beans and the Polus Center have successfully assisted hundreds of survivors to receive mobility devices (artificial limbs and wheelchairs), and to return to work and community life.
 This focus on full rehabilitation has given people the ability to have hope for a better life for themselves and their families.

-Victims of conflict living and working in the coffeelands are the beneficiaries of the Coffeelands Trust.
+Victims of conflict living and working in the coffeelands are the beneficiaries of Coffeelands Trust funds.
 A landmine survivor is someone who has stepped on a landmine and suffered physical or psychological harm.
 The term victim of conflict encompasses not only survivors but also their families and entire communities affected by conflict.

 How are funds distributed?